Vicinity Location:

 Once back on the main trail descend back through the thick forest.

-Crossing the creek, you have to climb up out of the valley back to the Trailhead.
+Crossing the creek, you have to climb up out of the valley back to the trailhead.

 As you climb, the sounds of Snass Creek gurgling down the valley almost echo in the little canyon.